 “And we don’t have to deal with dragons that are supposed to be extinct,” Maebhe countered.

 “Neither do we, normally.
 There is something wrong, and the problem is not only with Lyryma.”

 Kieran stood.
-“Enough of this gloomy talk.
-Let’s keep moving.
-The sooner we warn Orean, the more time they have to prepare for Unity’s arrival.”
+“Enough of this gloomy talk; let’s keep moving.
+The sooner we warn Orean, the more time they’ll have to prepare for Unity’s arrival.”

 The others pushed themselves to their feet with minimal grumbling.
-Maebhe ran to Leihlani and jumped, clambering up the oanai’s sides, then perched herself on the oanai’s shoulder.
+Maebhe ran to Leihlani and jumped, clambering up the oanai’s sides to perch herself on the oanai’s shoulder.
 Leihlani let out an amused snort, and together, the group started down the hill.